Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Understanding the Learning Performance

 \subsection{When Precoding Policy is Harder to Learn?}

-Learning a less smooth precoding policy to achieve satisfactory performance is more challenging, since a deeper or wider DNN is required to reduce the approximation error, which however increases the estimation error.
+Learning a less smooth policy with a DNN to achieve satisfactory performance is more challenging, regardless of the architecture of the DNN.
+This is because larger scale is required to reduce the approximation error of a DNN with given architecture for learning the policy, which increases the estimation error if the training samples are insufficient.

+To analyze when a wireless policy is harder to learn, we analyze the smoothness of the policy under different system and environment parameters.
+To help understand, we take the following baseband precoding problem as an example, whose optimal precoding matrix has a well-known structure.
+In fact, the optimal solutions of several precoding problems with other objective functions and constraints have similar structures \cite{bjornson2014optimal}.